May 3, 2019 – New England Collaborative Divorce Educational & Networking Event

 Continuing Education Credits

-Continuing education credit (14 CE credits) has been requested from the NH Psychological Association.
-NHPA is approved by the American Psychological Association to sponsor continuing education for psychologists.
-Once approved, these credits will also be accepted by the State Board of Mental Health Practice for all New Hampshire licensees.
+14 CE credits for psychologists have been approved by the NH Psychological Association.
+NHPA is approved by the American Psychological Association to offer continuing education for psychologists.
+These credits are also accepted by the State Board of Mental Health Practice for all New Hampshire licensees.
+NHPA maintains responsibility for this program and its content.

 It is expected that attorneys participating in this training will qualify for 14 CE credits, including 1 ethics credit, also.